buzzqw/TUS/OBSS/OBSSv2-eng.md

 > Strength without intelligence collapses under its own weight.
 (Horace)

-Intelligence measures mental acuity, accuracy of memories, and the ability to reason.
+Intelligence measures mental acuity, memory accuracy, and the ability to reason.
 An Intelligence check comes into play when you need to rely on logic, knowledge, memory, or deductive abilities.

 Your Intelligence checks measure your ability to recall information about spells, magic items, esoteric symbols, magical traditions, the planes of existence, and the inhabitants of those planes.
 Rummaging through ancient scrolls in search of a fragment of knowledge might require an Intelligence check.